Shortest path problem: Shortest path in stochastic time-dependent networks

 To account for variability, researchers have suggested two alternative definitions for an optimal path under uncertainty.
 The most reliable path is one that maximizes the probability of arriving on time given a travel time budget.
 An α-reliable path is one that minimizes the travel time budget required to arrive on time with a given probability.

+Restricted shortest path

+The Restricted Shortest Path problem (RSP) is a variant of the shortest path problem in which there are two optimization criteria.
+We are given a directed graph in which every edge e has a nonnegative integer cost c_{e}, and a nonnegative integer delay d_{e}, two designated vertices s and t, and a nonnegative integer delay budget B. The goal is to find an s--t path of minimum total cost, among the paths whose total delay is at most B. RSP is NP-hard: it appears in the book of Garey and Johnson as problem ND30, "Shortest weight-constrained path".
+It has an FPTAS due to Hassin, later simplified and improved by Lorenz and Raz.

+Several generalizations of this problem are known: